 Apart from running a successful clothing line and an amazing travel blog, Jessica Stein gives us mommy goals as well.

 She was named one of the most influential style bloggers in 2013 by Fashionista thanks to her raw and authentic content.
 Her work centers around her cute daughter who was diagnosed with Mosaic Trisomy 3 (rare chromosome disorder).

 The fact that she uses her blog as a platform to spread awareness for chromosome disorders and to inspire mothers from around the world makes it even more unique and intriguing.
 She is one of the few social media influencers who appear to be working in different niches.

 This family of five is a star in the travel influencer world.
 With a total of 1.6 million followers on Instagram and 300,000 subscribers on YouTube, these five people give us major family goals.

 Thanks to their personal yet highly aesthetic content, their fan base is ever-increasing.
 What started as a six-month-long family adventure turned into a lifestyle for them.
 This led to them selling everything they owned for the sake of traveling.

 Known for his appetite for risk, this intrepid wayfarer is always in search of things and activities that most of us are too scared to even watch.

 He got his break when he posted a video of himself eating species like goldfish and scorpions.
 His unmatched willingness to try new things and constant positivity give his blog a unique aura.
 It is safe to say that Louis Cole is not like all the other travel influencers.

 Cole, through his work, is trying to inspire social change.
 Earlier this year, he ended his typical vlog series to focus on his organization ‘The Social Club’ which supports struggling influencers along with working on social projects.

 Jennifer is a passionate photographer and a curious traveler.
-Born in England, and raised in Amsterdam, she started her career as a photographer and soon found her true calling.
+Born in England, and raised in Amsterdam, our influencer started her career as a photographer and soon found her true calling.